 Adding Glycolic Acid into Your Skin Care Routine

 - Glycolic acid is known to sweep away dull, dead cells and reduces dry patches and flakiness; you can use it in the form of a scrub because it is gentle and safe even for the sensitive.
 Serious Microderm Scrub refines and encourages skin renewal while clearing the way for serums and moisturizers to do their work.

 - The topical application of glycolic acid defies skin aging signs by reducing the appearance of wrinkles, fine lines, and crow's feet, sin discoloration.
-Applying Serious Reveal Exfoliator - a resurfacing exfoliator containing 20% glycolic over a period has a visible impact on your skin's overall health.
+Applying Serious Reveal Exfoliator - a resurfacing exfoliator containing 20% glycolic has a visible impact on your skin's overall health.

 - Glycolic acid improves the skin's texture because it clears dead cells and reduces the appearance of follicular pores.
 This Serious Glypeel mask, in turn, lightens and brightens your skin tone instantly.